Peugeot 2008: Electric version

-Facelift
+Facelift (2023)

 The facelift was officially unveiled on May 4, 2023, featuring visual changes and a larger battery for improved range.

 The updated model has a new front end with new headlights, front apron and grille, while it receives new tail lights in the back.
 LED headlights and lights are now standard.
 The grille maintains its overall proportions but has new designs with body coloured elements (except for the base trim, on which it is always black) and the apron now incorporates three vertical lines as the new light signature and DRLs.
 New colours are available and the new Peugeot brand identity is now featured.

 The facelift debuts a bigger 54 kWh battery and a new motor, which result in a range of 406 km, up from 345 km in the pre-facelift.